TonyD68-code/snooker_scoreboard_MS2/README.md

 - Background image: elements.envato.com

 ### Acknowledgements
-- My mentor Sheryl
+- My mentor Sheryl Goldberg for her support and guidance
-- The current snooker world champion for feedback and future features
+- The current snooker world champion and friend Kyren Wilson for feedback and ideas for future features
-- Code Institute for project guidance
+- Code Institute for project guidance and support from Rachel Furlong
-- Stack Overflow for debugging
+- Stack Overflow for debugging and helping me understand the code better
-- Slack community for support
+- Slack community for support and debugging
+- Scrimba for the tutorial on javascript allowing me to understand the code better and implement it into my project
+- javascript30 picked up many snippets of code and ideas from this website